Photovoice and Participatory Video

-Given the multidimensional and complex problems and needs that each community and organisation is experiencing, we approach this research in a flexible manner; however, we recognise that there will be some fundamental cross-cutting similarities for all partner organisations involved, as well as for the overall themes discussed by CICADA.
+Given the multidimensional and complex problems and needs that each community and organisation is experiencing, we approach this research in a flexible manner; however, we recognise that there are some fundamental cross-cutting similarities for all partner organisations involved, as well as for the overall themes discussed by CICADA.

 This research theme connects with all other themes at CICADA.
 Indigenous households and local communities are basic units that sustain the social grid of interrelations and connections with outside organisations and agents.
 Hence, documenting daily events and processes within an inclusive and dialogical environment and with the purpose to “enhance the capacity of our partners for knowledge-seeking and knowledge based networking and activism (Scott, 2013)” is at the core.
 The participatory video and photo voice theme is rooted into three interconnected notions, broadly describe described below: a) knowledge dialogues b) participatory action research and c) local people as community researchers.

 ‘Knowledge dialogues’ between indigenous partners, academics and other actors in the society is an ongoing mutual learning process.
 It aims to foster the social construction of knowledge through diverse types of exchange.
 Ideas, feelings, images, beliefs, concepts, strategies, stories, expectations and experiences are the substrate for creating newer, richer ways of looking at regional scale issues such as those convened by CICADA: co-management regimes, customary tenures, violence, criminalization and dispute resolution, and local livelihoods and food sovereignty.
 Knowledge dialogues is a creative, equitable way in which different cultures can find common grounds for understanding problems that affect both indigenous and western societies.
 Therefore a central goal for the experiences evolved during the participatory video and photo voice research theme is to craft the means for emerging synergies between different knowledges and ontologies.